-If you are interested in learning more about liposuction, Dr. Stephen Greenberg is a board certified plastic surgeon serving Long Island and Manhattan, who can explain the treatment and liposuction side effects.
+If you are interested in learning more about liposuction, Stephen T. Greenberg, M.D., F.A.C.S is a board certified plastic surgeon serving Long Island and Manhattan, who can explain the treatment and liposuction side effects.
 A skilled surgeon, Dr. Greenberg performs liposuction procedures every week using only the latest technology.
 He is regularly featured in magazines and on CBS, ABC, and NBC news programs as a specialist in liposuction.

 Common Side Effects